From Star Trek: Theurgy Wiki

 On Earth, Lillee found herself faced with an alien world, even as she was declared a traitor to the Romulan Star Empire.
 Despite the circumstances of Jiang and Lillee's first meeting, not to mention considerable shouting and punching between them in the following weeks, they became lovers once more.
 Through the human's eyes, Lillee began to see the Federation in a new light: proud, idealistic and compassionate, with the elite Starfleet as its defenders.
 After considerable debriefing by Starfleet Intelligence, Lillee was faced with a choice: become a civilian... or join Starfleet.
 Various officers had become convinced of Lillee's integrity and moral fiber, and given the Federation's desperate circumstances against the threats of the Klingons, Dominion and Borg, they were desperate for good pilots.
 After much contemplation, Lillee accepted, not ready to leave life as a hotshot pilot just yet.

 Again, however, life interfered after Lillee married Jiang.
-While Lillee fought with distinction in the Dominion War as part of a Starfleet fighter squadron, even flying the first AC-205 Mk I Valkyries before she became pregnant in 2375, shortly before the final battle of the war.
-In a cruel twist of fate, her lover, Jiang, perished in that final battle, leaving the grieving Lillee with twins whose father was dead.
-Thus, Lillee moved away from her life as a pilot, instead serving in more mundane roles on starbases and planets so that she could be a mother to her twin daughters.
+Lillee fought with distinction in the Dominion War as part of a Starfleet fighter squadron, even flying the first AC-205 Mk I Valkyries before she became pregnant in 2375, shortly before the final battle of the war.
+However in a cruel twist of fate, her husband, Jiang, perished in that final battle, leaving the grieving Lillee with twins whose father was dead.
+Thus, Lillee moved away from her life as a pilot, instead serving in more mundane roles on starbases and planets so that she could be a mother to her twin daughters, Ahnlai and Monoui.
 In due course Lillee was assigned as a personal pilot and aide to a Rear Admiral, an ordinary job far from the final frontier.

 There, Lillee i-Fennheii t'Jellaieu slept for a long time, soon becoming forgotten to all save her seemingly orphaned children, still an unwilling passenger onboard the renegade starship.
 Finally, however, the USS Theurgy's medical staff managed to acquire the surgical equipment and Romulan blood necessary to make an attempt at saving Lillee's life, and so with great care, the Romulan pilot was woken from stasis.
 After endless months in stasis and a marathon surgery, and now with some cloned organs, Lillee's life was saved.
 However, when faced with the choice to became a traitor once more in service to a higher cause, her salvation seemed far indeed.